THOMASELOVE/432-classes-2025/class17/README.md

 ## Methods for Regression on Count Outcomes (Notes, Chapters 24-26)

-These sources come from [this link](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md).
+These recent examples from the open-access literature come from [this link](https://github.com/THOMASELOVE/432-sources/blob/main/recent.md).

 - Green JA (2021) [Too many zeros and/or highly skewed?
 A tutorial on modelling health behaviour as count data with Poisson and negative binomial regression](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8159206) Health Psychol Behav Med.
 2021; 9(1): 436–455.
 [DOI](https://doi.org/10.1080%2F21642850.2021.1920416)
 - Fernandez GA and Vatcheva KP (2022) [A comparison of statistical methods for modeling count data with an application to hospital length of stay](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9351158/) BMC Med Res Methodol.
 2022; 22: 211.
 [DOI](https://doi.org/10.1186%2Fs12874-022-01685-8)